Maurice Levitas

-Maurice Levitas (February 1, 1917 – February 14, 2001) was an Ireland-born academic and communist.
+Maurice Levitas (February 1, 1917 – February 14, 2001) was an Ireland-born British academic and communist.
 Levitas was involved with the Communist Party of Great Britain and was a Marxist-Lenininist throughout his political life.
 He was involved in military activity; first becoming involved with Comintern's International Brigades against the Nationalist insurgency during the Spanish Civil War and then during the Second World War, as a British citizen, he joined the British Army's Royal Army Medical Corps.
 After the War, he remained involved in Communist politics and also became a sociology lecturer at Durham University.
 In the 1980s, he relocated to the Eastern Bloc, teaching in East Germany, where he edited and translated a book on German politician Erich Honecker titled Erich Honecker Cross Examined.